meiaZero/meiaZero/README.md

-# Emanuel Ávila - Software Engineer
+# Emanuel Ávila - Researcher and Developer

 > Student of Information Security at the Federal University of Ceará (UFC).